pgugger/TranscriptomeAnalysis/Exercise3.md

 	plot(METree, main = "Clustering of module eigengenes", xlab = "", sub = "")
 	dev.off()

-In my dendrogram, many modules are defined by low heights less than 0.25, so we might consider merging these.
+In my dendrogram, several modules are defined by low heights less than 0.25, so we might consider merging these.

 	#Choose a cutoff
 	MEDissThres = 0.25